Srisaivarsha27/Fine_Tuning_HF_LLMs/README.md

 This project provides a comprehensive guide on how to fine-tune large language models (LLMs) using the Hugging Face library.
 The notebook included is designed to be a practical resource for anyone interested in enhancing the performance of pre-trained language models for specific tasks.

+The tuned model in this notebook will list the symptoms of a disease fed as input

 ## Features

 - **Environment Setup**: Instructions to set up the necessary environment and dependencies within Google Colab.